 By Katie and Jake from Untold Wanderlust

 Unlike cities in Western Europe, where mass tourism ascends on the cobbled streets, you will find a more peaceful setting in Ukraine.
 Ukraine still boasts the weird and wonderful in Lviv, amazing architecture in Kyiv, and sandy beaches in Odesa.
 One of the best draws to Ukraine though, is how cheap it is!
-Much cheaper than Western Europe, but still boasting all the fine attractions that you seek on a trip to the more popular European cities.
-Whilst it may seem a lot, that on average 14 million tourists visit Ukraine each year, when you compare it to almost 90 million visitors to France, you can easily see why Ukraine remains an off the beaten path travel destination.
+Much cheaper than Western Europe, but still boasts all the fine attractions that you seek on a trip to the more popular European cities.
+Whilst it may seem a lot, that on average 14 million tourists visit Ukraine each year, when you compare it to almost 90 million visitors to France, you can easily see why Ukraine remains an off-the-beaten-path travel destination.

 Whilst in Ukraine, it is obvious that no trip would be complete without a visit to the famous 1996 disaster site, Chernobyl.
 A trip to Chernobyl and the ghost town of Pripyat is a great addition to a Ukraine trip, especially for those who seek the thrill of abandoned places.
 Furthermore, don’t miss the mystique love tunnel in Rivne.
 The love tunnel, which is a train track that has been taken over by flourishing nature, is the perfect place for photographers.